20 Animals With Green Eyes

 by Martin Cooper Ipswich is licensed under CC BY 2.0

-This fly (Diachlorus ferrugatus), which is primarily yellow, has dark green eyes with a faint iridescence.
+This fly (Diachlorus ferrugatus), primarily yellow, has dark green eyes with a faint iridescence.
 The species is common in Southern and Eastern states but uncommon in most US states.

 Furthermore, it is well known that the female Yellow Fly may bite painfully.
-The species’ female is especially ravenous since she must consume blood in order to lay eggs.
+The species’ female is especially ravenous since she must consume blood to lay eggs.

 One state wherein these flies have extended flight periods and where bites happen most frequently is Florida.